wombleton/gitlaw-nz/acts/T/Transport Accident Investigation Commission Act 1990.md

     *   (b) no later than 1 month after the commencement of this Act becomes an employee of the Commission,---

-    may continue to be a member of the Fund; and for so long as the person remains a member of the fund, the member's service in the employment of the Commission shall be deemed to be Government Service within the meaning of the [Government Superannuation Fund Act 1956][96].
+    may continue to be a member of the Fund; and for so long as the person remains a member of the fund, the member's service in the employment of the Commission shall be deemed to be Government Service within the meaning of the [Government Superannuation Fund Act 1956][97].

     (2) Except as provided in subclause (1), no employee of the Commission is entitled to become or remain a member of the Government Superannuation Fund.

 #### Delegations

-##### 26

-*   The Commission may delegate under [section 73][97] of the Crown Entities Act 2004 its power to investigate an accident or incident, or any power incidental to that power (including the functions set out in [section 8][14] of this Act), but---
+*   26 The Commission may delegate under section 73 of the Crown Entities Act 2004 its power to investigate an accident or incident, or any power incidental to that power (including the functions set out in section 8 of this Act), but---

     *   (a) if it does so, it must review the facts; and